dream-sky12/truck/README.md

 ## Overview

 This project mainly focuses on getting data of food trucks of San Francisco which are open data online.
+Preview data can be access by https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data

 ## Develop Guide

 This is a Spring boot project with Maven based on Java 8.
-When the application runs, it will send GET request to get data from offical data URL: https://data.sfgov.org/resource/rqzj-sfat.json
+When the application runs, it will send GET request to get data from offical data getting API: https://data.sfgov.org/resource/rqzj-sfat.json

 Steps for development: